 If the price at the time when the cryptocurrency is gifted is less than the sender’s cost basis, things start to get a little bit more complicated.
 What cost basis the receiver takes on depends now on what price the coins are later sold at.
 Let’s explain this using an example:

 Michael bought 0.5 BTC for $8,000 in December 2017.
-Two years later he decides to gift his bitcoin holdings to his friend Damien at the time when the price of bitcoin is $6,000.
+Two years later he decides to gift his bitcoin holdings to his friend Damien at a time when the price of bitcoin is $6,000.
 This means that the current fair market value (FMV) of bitcoin is lower than Michael’s original cost basis ($16,000 per BTC).
 There are now two different cases Damien needs to consider when selling the coins in the future:

 - Case 1: Selling 0.5 BTC for $10,000.
-Because the price is higher than the cost basis, Damien has now realized a long term capital gain of $2,000.
+Because the price is higher than the cost basis, Damien has now realized a long-term capital gain of $2,000.

 - Case 2: Selling 0.5 BTC for $6,000.
 Damien takes on the price at the time of transfer as the cost basis because using the original basis would result in a capital loss.
 Instead, Damien has now realized a capital gain of $3,000.